 Is GST Applicable on Imported Goods?

 Under the GST regime, both the import of goods and or services into the territory of India would be treated as supply of goods or services in the course of inter-state trade attracting the levy of IGST.
-So import of goods or services will be treated as deemed inter-state supplies and would be subject to GST.
+Hence, GST on imports will be treated as deemed inter-state supplies and would be subject to GST.
 In this article, we look at the applicability of GST on goods imported into India.

 GST on Import of Goods

-The GST Act has defined import of goods as bringing goods into India from abroad.
-Accordingly, all imports into India will be deemed as inter-state attracting IGST.
+The GST Act defines the import of goods as bringing goods into India from abroad.
+Accordingly, the GST Act considers all imports into India as inter-state attracting IGST.
 In addition to the IGST, the import would also be subject to Customs Duties.
-Thus, when goods are imported into India, IGST would be applied on the value of the goods and collected along with Customs Duty.
+Thus, when goods are imported into India, IGST would be applied to the value of the goods and collected along with Customs Duty.
 The Customs Tariff Act, 1975 has already been amended to provide for levy of integrated tax and the compensation cess on imported goods, in anticipation of the GST rollout.

-While, GST would be applied to imports in addition to the Basic Customs Duty, GST Compensation Cess can also be levied on certain luxury and demerit goods under the Goods and Services Tax (Compensation to States) Cess Act, 2017.
+While GST applies to imports in addition to the Basic Customs Duty, GST Compensation Cess shall levy on certain luxury and demerit goods under the Goods and Services Tax (Compensation to States) Cess Act, 2017.

 Amount of GST on Imported Goods